bontebok/NeosIPv6Mod/README.md

 * This Mod is dedicated to the users who are limited in being able to use Neos due to various IPv4 restrictions, including Strict-Type NAT, or CGNAT (Carrier Grade NAT).
 * Thanks to the Neos Modding Community for providing assistance in developing this mod.
 * Thanks to [Stiefel Jackal](https://github.com/stiefeljackal) for testing and code review.
+* Thanks to [litalita](https://github.com/litalita0) for providing the Japanese translation.

 # Issues